Today we are making these super fancy macarons. My newest macaron recipe is for these delicious Dulce de Leche Pecan Macarons.

 How to assemble

-- Pipe a circle of buttercream around the edges of the macaron, in a way that you have a little hole in the middle.
-Fill the little hole with a bit of dulce de leche.
-Don’t overfill it.
+Pipe a circle of buttercream around the edges of the macaron, in a way that you have a little hole in the middle.
+Fill the middle with a bit of dulce de leche.
+Don’t over fill it.
 Place another shell on top.

-- These Dulce de Leche Walnut Macarons are best stored for up to 7 days in the fridge.
+These Dulce de Leche Pecan Macarons are best stored for up to 7 days in the fridge.
 If you want to freeze them, just make sure to package them really well, in a container in the freezer, and keep it for 1 month.